wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-6.&emsp;It should be emphasised again that the body does not learn any more than the body creates.
+6. It should be emphasised again that the body does not learn any more than the body creates.
 ²As a learning device the body merely follows the learner, but if the body is falsely endowed with self-initiative, the body becomes a serious obstruction to the very learning the body should facilitate.
 3Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in the body’s self is too dense.